Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

  * **Lessee Rating** -- the star-point rating of the lease owner and the unit from a scale of 0 to 5 stars [the rating will be applicable to the unit as well? --> not sure how that would work]

 Once a sublet seeker finds a unit to their liking they must create a profile of their own using a university email to be able to add the property in question to their ‘Wish List.’
-Otherwise, the sublet seeker may directly contact the leasee by sending them a message of interest through the communication form which is found on every listing page.
+Otherwise, the sublet seeker may directly contact the lessee by sending them a message of interest through the communication form which is found on every listing page.

 **Subleasing with Subby:**
 To promote available rental units, users must first register and create an account using a valid university email.
 Once a Subby account holder, a user can create a listing for their residence(s) under ‘My Listings’ and promote said listing through a title, description, up to 20 captioned photographs and a myriad of search fields, including price, property type, rental period and size.

-Moreover, registered users can create personalized profiles so that potential subtenants may get to know the leasee a little better; under ‘My Profile’, a user can upload a photo, include their name, contact information, and profile description.
+Moreover, registered users can create personalized profiles so that potential subtenants may get to know the lessee a little better; under ‘My Profile’, a user can upload a photo, include their name, contact information, and profile description.

 ### 2.1.
 Product Perspective